solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

     ![Results from the query](media/02_primary_address.png)

 6. Finally, much of the basic JSON functionality that has existed pre-PG16 is still available and can also be used.
-In this example, you are using the containment operator (where one json document is contained inside another) to select data in addition to using the backwards compatible JSON syntax.
+In this example, the containment operator is used (where one json document is contained inside another) to select data in addition to using the backwards compatible JSON syntax.
 Note the usage of the ["?" operator](https://www.postgresql.org/docs/9.5/functions-json.html) that tests the existance of the top level key for the `host_is_superhost`:

     ```sql
     SELECT listing_id, name as listing_name, city, listings.amenities